 - 2.1.1 This part of the Constitution describes the membership of the Integrated Care Board.
 Further information about the criteria for the roles and how they are appointed is in section 3.

 - 2.1.2 Further information about the individuals who fulfil these roles can be found on the ICB website (www.nhssomerset.nhs.uk).

-- 2.1.3 In accordance with paragraph 3 of Schedule 1B to the 2006 Act, the membership of the ICB (referred to in this Constitution as "the Board" and members of the ICB are referred to as "Board Members") consists of:
+- 2.1.3 In accordance with paragraph 3 of Schedule 1B to the 2006 Act, the membership of the ICB (referred to in this Constitution as "the board" and members of the ICB are referred to as "board Members") consists of:

 - a) a Chair

 - b) a Chief Executive

 - c) at least three Ordinary members.

-- 2.1.4 The membership of the ICB (the Board) shall meet as a unitary board and shall be collectively accountable for the performance of the ICB's functions.
+- 2.1.4 The membership of the ICB (the board) shall meet as a unitary board and shall be collectively accountable for the performance of the ICB's functions.

 - 2.1.5 NHS England Policy, requires the ICB to appoint the following additional Ordinary Members:

 - a) three executive members, namely:

-- Chief Finance Officer
+- Director of Finance

-- Chief Medical Officer
+- Medical Director

-- Chief Nursing Officer
+- Director of Nursing

 - b) At least two non-executive members.

 - 2.1.6 The Ordinary Members include at least three members who will bring knowledge and a perspective from their sectors.
 These members (known as Partner Members) are nominated by the following and appointed in accordance with the procedures set out in Section 3 below:

-- NHS trusts and foundation trusts that provide services within the ICB's area and are of a prescribed description
+- NHS trusts and foundation trusts who provide services within the ICB's area and are of a prescribed description

-- the primary medical services (general practice) providers within the area of the ICB and are of a prescribed description - the local authorities that are responsible for providing Social Care and whose area coincides with or includes the whole or any part of the ICB's area. - 2.1.7 While the Partner Members will bring knowledge and experience from their sector and will contribute the perspective of their sector to the decisions of the Board, they are not to act as delegates of those sectors.
+- the primary medical services (general practice) providers within the area of the ICB and are of a prescribed description - the local authorities which are responsible for providing Social Care and whose area coincides with or includes the whole or any part of the ICB's area.

+While the Partner Members will bring knowledge and experience from their sector and will contribute the perspective of their sector to the decisions of the board, they are not to act as delegates of those sectors.